 - Electrical panel upgrades or sourcing to meet the needs of the new system

 Ask your professional installer for a thorough quote to understand all the costs that go into the installation.
-It should be affordable, but if you need a loan, let Bankrate help you choose the best one.
+It should be affordable, but if you need a loan, let Bankrate help you compare the best lenders.